R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 46. Which built-in method returns the length of the string?
 length() method returns the length of the string.
 ## 47. Which built-in method removes the last element from an array and returns that element?
+pop() method removes the last element from an array and returns that element.